 Air plants are small, delicate plants that don’t need soil to grow.
 They get the majority of their nutrients from the air and water.

 To make them work and grow effectively, you can use E6000 glue to mount air plants on different surfaces like wood, glass, metal, cork, bark, etc. This will act as a medium for the air plant to grab onto the surface and grow.

 Just remember to use a small amount of glue and place it in the center of the air plant.
 Let it dry completely before adding water or placing it in a humid environment.

 The bottom line

-So, if your project is going to be subject to a lot of movement or stress, E6000 is a good option to consider.
+And because it can withstand vibrations along with extreme hot and cold temperatures without cracking or shrinking, if your project will be subject to a lot of movement or stress, Eclectic E6000 is a good option to consider.